glozow/bitcoin/doc/policy/packages.md

 package validation should not prevent the acceptance of a transaction that would otherwise be policy-valid on its own.
 By always accepting a transaction that passes individual validation before trying package validation, we prevent any unintentional restriction of policy.

+### Package Replace by Fee

+A package may replace mempool transaction(s) ("Package RBF") under the following conditions:

+1. The package is child-with-parents.

+*Rationale*: The fee-related rules are economically rational for ancestor packages, but not necessarily other types of packages.

+However, allowing replacement for all ancestor packages also might not make sense due to the increased complexity.

+2. At least one of the following signaling conditions is met:

+    1a.
+All of the directly conflicting transactions signal BIP125 replaceability explicitly.

+	*Rationale*: Any transaction that is replaceable without package RBF should still be replaceable.

+    1b.
+All directly conflicting transactions have `nVersion=3` and each package transaction that conflicts with a mempool transaction also has `nVersion=3`.

+	*Rationale*: This helps preserve the mempool policy that any transaction spending an unconfirmed `nVersion=3` transaction must also have `nVersion=3`.
+Otherwise, the child of a `nVersion=3` transaction could be replaced by a non-`nVersion=3` transaction, and thus there would be an `nVersion=3` transaction in the mempool with a non-`nVersion=3` child.

+	*Rationale*: Since V3 is inherited, this form of RBF signaling is implicitly inherited.
+That is, while a V3 transaction is unconfirmed, any descendant(s) accepted to the mempool must also be V3 and are thus also replaceable.

+3. The child transaction does not conflict with any transactions in the mempool.

+*Rationale*: Reduce complexity.
+Package RBF is intended for scenarios in which the user cannot change the parent transaction (e.g. they were presigned with an untrusted party), but has control over the child.
+For example, Package RBF can be used to replace the commitment transaction of an LN counterparty by attaching a high-fee child to an anchor output.
+If the user later wants to update the child (e.g. a further fee-bump), that can be done using a single transaction.

+4. The minimum between package feerate and ancestor feerate of the child is not lower than the individual feerates of all directly conflicting transactions and the ancestor feerates of all original transactions.

+*Rationale*: Attempt to ensure that the replacement transactions are not less incentive-compatible to mine.

+5. The package fee pays an absolute fee of at least the sum paid by the original transactions.
+   The additional fees (difference between absolute fee paid by the package after deduplication and the sum paid by the original transactions) pays for the package's bandwidth at or above the rate set by the node's incremental relay feerate.
+For example, if the incremental relay feerate is 1 satoshi/vB and the package after deduplication contains 500 virtual bytes total, then the package fees after deduplication is at least 500 satoshis higher than the sum of the original transactions.

+*Rationale*: These fee-related rules are identical to the replacement [policy for individual transactions](./mempool-replacements.md), treating the package (after deduplication) as one composite transaction.
+This works because all of the transactions in a child-with-unconfirmed-parents package are in the ancestor set of the child transaction.

+6. The number of original transactions does not exceed 100.